jwcranford/wordle-assistant/README.md

-# wordle-companion
+# wordle-assistant

-Companion program to wordle. wordle-companion is designed to be run in conjunction with a wordle game.
-At each step in the game, wordle-companion recomputes the next best guess, based on an internal dictionary of words and the relative frequencies of letters not yet guessed in the wordle game.
+Helps you play Wordle.
+At each step in the game, wordle-assistant recomputes the next best guess, based on an internal dictionary of words and the relative frequencies of letters not yet guessed in the wordle game.